echeran/smile-of-murugan/webbook/chapter14.md

 pan-Indian *siddhācharya* movement.

 Probably the most important reason why Siddhar texts remain enigmatic to us has already been hinted at.
-Unlike e.g. the *"Cankam”* poetry or the Cilappati *kāram,* these texts are fully alive in the sense that they are until this day used and followed in daily yoga practice;
+Unlike e.g. the *"Caṅkam”* poetry or the Cilappati *kāram,* these texts are fully alive in the sense that they are until this day used and followed in daily yoga practice;
 but unlike the *bhakti* hymns, which are "open" texts, the *cittar* texts